grighetto/java-driver/features/logging/README.md

 cluster.register(queryLogger);
 ```

+Note that `QueryLogger` instances are thread-safe and can be shared cluster-wide.
+Besides, you can adjust several parameters such as the maximum query string length to be printed,
-Refer to the `QueryLogger` javadoc for more information.
+the maximum number of parameters to print, etc. Refer to the `QueryLogger` javadocs for more information.

 Secondly, you need to adjust your logging framework to accept log messages from the `QueryLogger`.
 The `QueryLogger`
 uses 3 different loggers: